 MPOX was discovered in 1958 when two outbreaks of a pox-like disease occurred in colonies of monkeys kept for research.
 Despite being named “monkeypox,” the source of the disease remains unknown.
 However, African rodents and non-human primates (like monkeys) might harbor the virus and infect people.

-The first human case of monkeypox was recorded in 1970.
-Prior to the 2022 outbreak, monkeypox had been reported in people in several central and western African countries.
-Previously, almost all monkeypox cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs or through imported animals.
+The first human case of MPOX was recorded in 1970.
+Prior to the 2022 outbreak, MPOX had been reported in people in several central and western African countries.
+Previously, almost all MPOX cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs or through imported animals.
 These cases occurred on multiple continents.

 - The rash will go through several stages, including scabs, before healing.

 - The rash can initially look like pimples or blisters and may be painful or itchy.

 - Swollen lymph nodes

 - Respiratory symptoms (e.g. sore throat, nasal congestion, or cough)

 You may experience all or only a few symptoms